cclint/hiking-api/README.md

 - Implement authentication mechanisms to secure API endpoints and control access.
 - Ensure proper error handling to handle failed requests and validation errors.

----

-This documentation provides a basic guide to set up and use the Flask API for managing hiking trails.
-Further customization and improvements can be made based on specific project requirements.